uhasker/large-language-models-for-software-engineers/src/02-tokenization.md

 **LLMs generate text one token at a time.**

 When you feed text into an LLM, it's first split into tokens.
-The model generates one token at a time, each based on the input plus all previously generated tokens.
+The model then produces one token after another, each based on the input plus all previously generated tokens.
-This continues until it produces a special token called the **end-of-sequence token**, or reaches a predefined limit.
+This continues until the model produces a special token called the **end-of-sequence token**, or reaches a predefined limit.

 Consider the input text "How are you?".

 The model first splits the text into tokens: `'How'`, `' '`, `'are'`, `' '`, `'you'`, `'?'`.

-It then begins generating one token at a time.
+It then begins generating the tokens one by one.
 The first token might be `'I'`, producing a new input text:
 "How are you?
 I"